USAJOBS/help-center/README.md

-# help-center
+# Help

 Help Center is an update to the USAJOBS help content.
+It includes three main sections:

+1. FAQs: Frequently Asked Questions about the hiring process.
+2. How-Tos: How to do x, y, or z on the USAJOBS we site.
+3. Working in Government: Articles detailing what is it like to work within the United States Government.